avanishandilya/Predicting-Insurance-Costs/README.md

 [Image]
 As the age increases, so do the insurance costs.
 The rate at which it does is almost logarithmic.

-From the graphs, the ones that have a little more varition in the average health insurance costs are:
+From the graphs, the ones that have a little more variety in the average health insurance costs are:
 1. Smoker vs Insurance Costs
 2. Age vs Insurance Costs

 ## 4. Dividing the Data
 Now that I have chosen the proper variables, I can start dividing the data to use in the linear regression model.
 First, I'll have to convert the smoker data into numerical data.
-I opted to use .map() due to its simplicity and ability to quickly convert the categorical data into numerical data.
+I opted to use .map() due to its simplicity and ability to quickly convert categorical data into numerical data.
 [Code]

 Now, for the division of the data, I have set my X to contain the smoker_boolean and age columns.
 These are my dependent variables.
 My independent variable (the one changing as a result of the dependents) is the log_charges column.

-The test size is about 30% so that I was able to train 70% of the data.
-With that much in training, the results of the training will be more reliable.
+The test size is about 30% so I was able to train 70% of the data.
+With that much training, the results of the training will be more reliable.
 To keep the divided dataset consistent, I chose a random state of 42.

 ## 5. Build the Model
 I had divided the dataset, so I created the model.
 Earlier I used the sci-kit learn module to import various libraries needed to make and use the linear regression model.